 SPECIAL MEETINGS: Special meetings of the Board may be called by or at the request of the President or Vice-President, or by any three (3) Board Members.

 NOTICE OF SPECIAL MEETINGS: A special meeting of the Board may be called as set forth above by giving at least ten (10) days advance notice thereof by mail, electronic mail or facsimile in the same manner as provided for in the Bylaws for meetings of the Members.
-The person or persons calling a special meeting of the Board shall, at least five (5) days prior to the meeting give notice thereof by mail, electronic mail or facsimile in the same manner as provided for in the Bylaws for meetings of the Members.
 Such notice need not specify the purpose for which the meeting is called.
-Attendance by a Board Member at a meeting shall constitute a waiver of notice of such meeting except where a Board Member attends a meeting for the purpose of objecting to the transaction of any business because the meeting is not lawfully called.
+Attendance by a Director at a meeting shall constitute a waiver of notice of such meeting except where a Director attends a meeting for the purpose of objecting to the transaction of any business because the meeting is not lawfully called.

 QUORUM: A majority of Directors then duly elected and holding office shall constitute a quorum for the transaction of business at any meeting of the Board.
+Any or all Directors may participate in any regular or special meeting of the Board through the use of any means of communication by which all Directors participating may simultaneously hear and be heard by each other during the meeting.
+A Director participating in a meeting by this means is deemed to be present in person at the meeting.

 VOTING: Except as otherwise provided in this section the act of the majority of Directors present at a meeting at which a quorum is present shall be the act of the Board.
-The vote of a majority of the number of Directors fixed pursuant to these Bylaws shall be required to adopt a resolution constituting an Executive Committee.
-The vote of a majority of Directors then holding office shall be required to adopt, amend or repeal a Bylaw.
+The vote of a majority of the number of Directors then in office shall be required to adopt, amend or repeal any or all of these Bylaws.

-INFORMAL ACTION BY MEMBERS: Action taken by the Directors without a meeting is nevertheless Board action if written consent to the action in question is signed by all Directors then duly elected and holding office and filed with the minutes of the proceedings of the Board, whether done before or after the action so taken.
+INFORMAL ACTION: Action taken by the Directors without a meeting is nevertheless Board action if written consent to the action in question is signed by all Directors then duly elected and holding office and filed with the minutes of the proceedings of the Board, whether done before or after the action so taken.

 ARTICLE VII